 Robin M. Katz is a librarian and an educator who works to connect people to primary sources in meaningful and innovative ways.
 She is committed to diversity in libraries and archives: improving the range of collections, fostering new users and advocates, and diversifying the field of library professionals.

-She is currently Outreach + Public Services Archivist at Brooklyn Historical Society, where she co-directs Students and Faculty in the Archives (SAFA), a collaborative postsecondary education program which builds document analysis, information literacy, and critical thinking skills in first-year undergraduates.
-Independent evaluators have found that students who visited the archives through SAFA are more engaged and perform better than their peers.
+She moved to LA in 2015 from Brooklyn, NY where she was Head of Reference and User Services at Brooklyn Historical Society (BHS).
+Before becoming part of BHS’s permanent staff, she was the grant-funded Outreach and Public Services Archivist from 2011-2014.
+In this capacity, she co-directed Students and Faculty in the Archives (SAFA), a collaborative postsecondary education program which built document analysis and critical thinking skills in first-year undergraduates.
+Independent evaluators found that students who visited the archives through SAFA were more engaged and performed better than their peers.

 From 2009 – 2011, she held the position of Library Assistant Professor / Digital Initiatives Outreach Librarian for the University of Vermont Libraries’ Center for Digital Initiatives.
 Through a two-year IMLS grant, she helped students, faculty, staff, scholars, and community members participate as users and creators of digital resources in an open, collaborative environment.

 After teaching English to high school students in Post-Katrina New Orleans and in Strasbourg, France, Robin M. Katz received a Master of Library and Information Science from Kent State University in 2009.